ojasonbernal/ojasonbernal/README.md

-### Hi there, I'm Jason 👋
+### Hi there, I'm Jason. 👋

-## I'm a Software Developer looking for a Software Engineering position
+## I'm a Software Developer looking for a Software Engineering position.

 - 🔭 I’m currently working on my B.S.
-Computer Science
+Computer Science.
-- 🌱 I’m currently learning Machine Learning and its applications
+- 🌱 I’m currently learning Machine Learning and its applications.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to play Chess ♟️
+- ⚡ Fun fact: I love to play Chess. ♟️

 ### Connect with me: